cmdruid/frost/README.md

 # FROST

-Fast, round-optimized schnorr threshold signatures for Bitcoin.
+Flexible round-optimized schnorr threshold signatures for Bitcoin.

 ## How to Use